Help us to keep your library growing. We want to know what you think. Please join in our conversation.

 Dark Romance

-One of the most popular genres among teens right now is vampire romance, and near the top of the heap lies Stephanie Meyer's Twilight Saga.
-This includes three volumes to date, Twilight, New Moon, and Eclipse, with the fourth, Breaking Dawn due to arrive in August.
+ue to arrive in August.
 This series tells the story of Bella, a 17 year-old who arrives in a new town, only to discover her true love, Edward, a pale, mysterious fellow student.
 But Edward has a secret life-he's a vampire, and not just any vampire.
 He and several others have formed a clan which has given up human prey, providing the possibility of a relationship between he and Bella.
 Meyer has been praised by critics and fans for her sensitive writing style and her unique twist to this type of novel.
 Recommended for teens ages 12 and up, this series also appeals to many adults.
 Check it out at your library.

-Categories: Fiction for kidsCurrent fictionNew Materials
+Categories: Fiction for kids,

 ---------------------------------------------------------------------------